 What one does off the tee this week is pretty much irrelevant as you don’t need to be particularly long or accurate.
 Finding greens and putting well are the key attributes for success

-The 2017 edition of the tournament saw Patrick Cantlay win his first PGA Tour title on the second hole in a playoff with Whee Kim and Alex Cejka.
-He bogeyed the final two holes of regulation for a -5 (67) and a total -9 (275) at windy TPC Summerlin.
+The 2017 edition of the tournament saw Patrick Cantlay win his first PGA Tour title in a playoff with Whee Kim and Alex Cejka.
+He bogeyed the final two holes of regulation for a -5 (67) and a total -9 (275) at a very windy TPC Summerlin.
 Gusty winds resulted in a field average of 71.542 establishing a 20-year high for the tournamnet.